You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Examples of two weekly disposable contact lenses are:

-Acuvue Oasys are contact lenses manufactured by Johnson & Johnson and offer users two weeks of daily crisp and clear vision.
+Acuvue Oasys Acuvue Oasys are contact lenses manufactured by Johnson & Johnson and offer users two weeks of daily crisp and clear vision.
 Users describe them as ‘very comfortable’.
-These lenses use silicone hydrogel technology to keep the lenses smooth and hydrated, allowing more oxygen to reach the eyes, keeping them moist and fresh.
+These lenses use silicone hydrogel technology to keep the lenses smooth and hydrated, allowing more oxygen to reach the eyes, and keeping them moist and fresh.
 These lenses also have a UV block for additional protection of the eyes.
 They should ideally be removed and cleaned in contact lens solution each night.

-These bi-weeklies are aimed at individuals who have astigmatism and require toric lenses.
+Acuvue Oasys for Astigmatism Acuvue Oasys for Astigmatism are aimed at individuals who have astigmatism and require toric lenses.
 Johnson & Johnson’s ‘Accelerated Stabilisation Design’ keeps the lenses steady and minimises potential movement or rotation, which helps to correct users’ astigmatism all day long.
 Like the Acuvue Oasys, these also have UV protection.

 Monthly